Systematic large flavor fTWA approach to interaction quenches in the Hubbard model: Model and method setup

-However, for the problem considered in this text we did not observe differing results between the two representations.
-In other contexts \cite{davidson_semiclassical_2017,sajna_semiclassical_2020} a specific choice of the representation has turned out to yield better numerical results than other choices.
+However, for the problem considered in this text, we did not observe differing results between the two representations.
+In other contexts~\cite{Davidson2017,Sajna2020}, a specific choice of the representation has turned out to yield better numerical results than other choices.

-The equations of motion for the classical $\rho_{ij}$ can be obtained from the classical Hamiltonian formalism \cite{davidson_semiclassical_2017} upon mean-field decoupling $\hat \rho_{ii}^2 \rightarrow \rho_{ii}^2$.
-Equivalently, they follow from the Heisenberg equations of motion corresponding to \eqref{eq:su_n_ftwa_hamiltonian} in the limit $N \rightarrow \infty$.
+The equations of motion for the phase space variables $\rho_{ij}$ can be obtained from the classical Hamiltonian formalism \cite{Davidson2017} upon mean-field decoupling $\hat \rho_{ii}^2 \rightarrow \rho_{ii}^2$.
+Equivalently, they follow from the Heisenberg equations of motion corresponding to \eqref{eq:su_n_ftwa_hamiltonian} in the limit $N \rightarrow \infty$,